 Production and Materials Engineering - Master's Programme

-The programme provides students with the knowledge, skills and vision required to solve engineering challenges in product development, the manufacturing process and industrial automation, preparing them to take on leadership roles in globally competitive manufacturing industries.
+The programme provides students with the knowledge, skills and vision required to solve engineering challenges in the manufacturing process, industrial automation, and product development, preparing them to take on leadership roles in globally competitive manufacturing industries.
 Our courses, seminars, workshops and projects are specifically designed for the student and combine solid theoretical knowledge with hands-on skills.
 After the programme, the students will be able to analyse, evaluate and optimise complex manufacturing processes and production systems involved in the product realisation.

 The programme combines production and materials engineering with a focus on sustainable production, digitalised production, production automation, global production and the global marketplace.
 The programme also offers the opportunity to specialise in a chosen field of production engineering and has a strong international orientation.
 It takes advantage of the opportunities available in a multinational group of students, increasing their competencies in intercultural and global management.

 Special features of the programme: